Ji-Peng/MyPage/content/home/main.md

 ### Curve25519 Optimization University & Enterprise Project

-- Company: Shield Lab & CBG from Huawei & NUAA
+- Company: Shield Lab & CBG, Huawei
 - Date: 2020-08-01 to 2020-12-30
 - Description: Reduce the ROM occupancy of Curve25519 (X25519+Ed25519) from **70KB+** (OpenSSL) to less than **15KB** for IoT devices (Cortex-M3 and RISC-V).